kndbvortex/hello-world/README.md

 begining with github

 Hi guy !
-i like sport, music and programming with python C++
+i like sport, music and programming with python and C++